RajaAhsan97/Adaptive-Thermal-Camouflage/README.md

    ![img1](https://github.com/RajaAhsan97/Adaptive-Thermal-Camouflage/assets/155144523/298e3e8b-9a45-4ec2-9da4-b0baaa691ffb)

 2.  camou-pixel_I GUI.py  ----->   further amendments are made in the GUI code to grabbing the contour of pixel, determining the average temperature of the camou-pixel and its background.

-    Testing code (shape_detection_v6.py) for acquiring the contour of camou-pixel-I by implementing Machine Vision Techniques (MVT) for model training, which
+3. The thermal frame saved from the above GUI code is used for the testing code (shape_detection_v6.py) for acquiring the contour of camou-pixel-I by implementing Machine Vision Techniques (MVT) for model training, which
     includes:
     i.
 Identity Linear transformation Method (ILTM) ----> for transformation of spatial thermal frame to gray scale (0-255) domain ii.
 Canny Edge Detection Method (CEDM) ----> for determining the contour of camou-pixel-I.